jazzband/django-rest-knox/docs/settings.md

 is set to 64 characters (this shouldn't need changing).

 ## DEFAULT_TOKEN_TTL
 This is the default value for how long a token can exist before it expires.
 Expired tokens are automatically removed from the system.

 The setting should be set to an instance of `datetime.timedelta`.
 The default is 10 hours ()`timedelta(hours=10)`).

-Setting the DEFAULT_TOKEN_TTL to `None` will create tokens that never expire.
+Setting the DEFAULT_TOKEN_TTL to `None` will create tokens that never run out of time.

 Warning: setting a 0 or negative timedelta will create tokens that instantly expire, the system will not prevent you setting this.

 ## MAX_TOKEN_TTL
 This is the maximum duration that can be provided for a token as a query parameter.
 The default is 10 hours ()`timedelta(hours=10)`).